 - Measurable – I will measure my progress by how many existing students re-enroll

 - Attainable – I will get set up with a newsletter and send emails monthly.
-I’ll ask existing students to sign up to the newsletter by filling out a paper form at the studio.
+I’ll ask existing students to sign up for the newsletter by filling out a paper form at the studio.

 - Relevant – Creating a newsletter will enable me to share photos from events and tournaments and build a community for my studio.